thebadladns/wasteladns/c++_2024-/src/TestSDF/README.md

 2. Create a new tool called `Compile Shader`, with a command `%systemroot%\system32\cmd.exe` and arguments `/k call "C:\Program Files\Microsoft Visual Studio\{Year}\{Edition}\VC\Auxiliary\Build\vcvars64.bat" && call "$(SolutionDir)src\TestSDF\shader_build.bat" "$(ItemPath)"`, where `{Year}` and `{Edition}` are specific to your setup.
 3. Alternatively, you can set up a tool to compile all shaders by using the arguments `/k call "C:\Program Files\Microsoft Visual Studio\{Year}\{Edition}\VC\Auxiliary\Build\vcvars64.bat" && call "$(SolutionDir)src\TestSDF\shader_build.bat"`
 You can then set up a shortcut under `Tools->Options->Environment->Keyboard` and selecting the appropriate `Tools.ExternalCommand{number}` from the list.

+### Shaders (MacOS)

+If you edit shaders you'll need to rebuild the collection file so they can be loaded as string literals in the C++ project:

+1. Launch te terminal (say, Command+Space -> Terminal)
+2. Run `shader_build.bat` to build all shaders, or `shader_build.bat file` to build a specific shader file.
+3. Note that `glslangValidator` will need to be in your computer and your PATH.
+This can be done via Homebrew through `brew install glslang`.

 ## Breakdown